 Genesis 3:9-15, 20; Ephesians 1:3-6, 11-12; Luke 1:26-38

 On the 8th of December the Church celebrates the feast of the Immaculate Conception of Mary.
 In teaching that Mary was immaculately conceived, the Catholic Church teaches us that from the very moment of her conception, the Blessed Virgin Mary was free from all stain of original sin.
-This simply means that from the very beginning, she was in a state of grace, sharing in God’s own life, and hence she was free from the sinful inclinations which have beset human nature after the fall.
-The Feast of Mary’s Conception is clearly known, as early as the 7th century in the East, and may even date to as early as the 5th century in the Churches of Syria.
+This simply means that from the very beginning, Mary was in a state of grace, sharing in God’s own life, and hence she was free from the sinful inclinations which have beset human nature after the fall.
+The Feast of Mary’s Conception has been affectionately celebrated even before the 7th century in the East.
 The feast spread to the West, at least by the 9th century.
 In the eleventh century it received its present name, the feast of the Immaculate Conception.
 Pope Sixtus IV in the fifteenth century while promoting the festival explicitly described it as the feast of the Immaculate Conception in 1476, to be celebrated on the 8th of December.
-The feast tells us that the Blessed Virgin Mary was created by God immaculate in nature for the sake of his Son.
-Mary was the only new and second Eve who was created in an immaculate state which was equal to the state of holiness that the first Eve enjoyed prior to her having disobeyed the Lord God in the Garden of Eden.
-There can be some confusion about what we are celebrating in this feast.
-What we are not celebrating, although it is part of the faith of the Church, is that Mary remained a virgin after the birth of Jesus.
-What we are celebrating is that Mary, from the very first moment of her existence, was free from any taint of original sin, that tendency to evil with which we are all born into this world.
+The feast tells us that the Blessed Virgin Mary was preserved by God immaculate from the moment of her conception for the sake of his Son.
+Mary is the second Eve who created in such a state equal to the state of holiness that the first Eve enjoyed prior to her displeasing the Lord God in the Garden of Eden.
+What we are celebrating today is that Mary, from the very first moment of her existence, was free from any taint of original sin, that tendency to evil with which all human persons are born into this world.

 In the Immaculate Conception we can see the redemption fully at work.
 We can say that through this gift Mary is the fully healed one: she never had the spiritual flaws that hold us back from total love of God.
 Thus the Immaculate Conception allowed Mary’s yes at the Annunciation to be limitless, without any unconscious restriction.
 In several places the liturgy speaks of Mary as the beginning of the Church.
 She is also where the grace of redemption reaches its highest expression.
 What the whole church will one day become is already perfect in Mary through her Immaculate Conception and Assumption.
 These are consoling mysteries since they are the real pledge and guarantee that God’s grace is more powerful than our guilt.
 So the Immaculate Conception of the Blessed Virgin reveals that God loves humanity as such.
 The Immaculate Conception also means that God surrounds this life of humanity with loving fidelity.